dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 user interface, enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems, and data lakes.
-A hybrid application communicates between the business's technology stack and D-Wave's compute infrastructure made available via the solver API (SAPI) and the Leap service.
-:numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a hybrid application integrated with an example of a business's technology stack.
+A hybrid application communicates between the business's technology stack and D-Wave's compute infrastructure made available via the :ref:`index_ocean_sdk`, solver API (SAPI) and Leap service. :numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a hybrid application integrated with an example of a business's technology stack.

 .. figure:: ../_images/hybrid_app_pipeline.png
     :name: HybridAppPipeline
+    :scale: 70%
     :alt: Hybrid application integrated with an example of a business's technology stack

-    Hybrid application integrated with an example of a business's technology stack.\ [#]_ A hybrid application receives input data from various systems in the business's technology stack and uses D-Wave's :ref:`index_ocean_sdk` to submit problems via SAPI REST calls to the hybrid solvers in D-Wave's Leap service.
+    Hybrid application integrated with an example of a business's technology stack.\ [#]_ A hybrid application receives input data from various systems in the business's technology stack and uses D-Wave's Ocean SDK to submit problems via SAPI REST calls to the hybrid solvers in D-Wave's Leap service.
 The hybrid solvers return problem results and, again using the Ocean SDK, the hybrid application receives such results; the hybrid